An area-depth symmetric $q,t$-Catalan polynomial: Results

 \subsection{Symmetry of $F_n(q,t)$ and $G_n(q,t)$}

 In this section, we prove the symmetry of the polynomials $F_n(q,t)$ and $G_n(q,t)$.
 We do so by defining an involution on Dyck paths using the Stanley and Haglund--Loehr maps $\sigma$ and $\eta$, which switches the area and depth statistics.
 We begin by relating the area and depth sequences under the Stanley and Haglund--Loehr maps using the two reading words above.
+Recall that $a_i(\pi)$ and $d_i(\pi)$ are defined in Sections~\ref{section.dyck_paths} and~\ref{section.depth}.

 \begin{proposition} Let $\pi \in D_{n}$.
 Then

 \end{proposition}

 \begin{proof} Let $(r_{1}, r_{2}, \ldots, r_{n}) = \readD(\sigma(\pi)) $.
 We use induction on $1\leqslant k \leqslant n$ to prove that